Edmund Ludlow c.1617-92

 Ludlow joined the gentlemen of the Earl of Essex's lifeguard, which was recruited from the Inns of Court.
 He was present at the skirmish at Powick Bridge in September 1642, and at the battle of Edgehill in October.
 Returning to Wiltshire in 1643, Ludlow became captain of a troop of horse in Sir Edward Hungerford's regiment.
 In May 1643, Hungerford captured Wardour Castle in Wiltshire from Lady Blanche Arundell, and appointed Ludlow its governor.
 During December, the Royalists returned and besieged Wardour.
 Ludlow became famous for the tenacity of his defence of the castle.
 He held out until March 1644, then surrendered to Sir Francis Doddington and was taken prisoner.

 After a short imprisonment at Oxford, Ludlow was exchanged in May 1644.
-He received a commission as major in Sir Arthur Hesilrige's regiment of horse in Waller's army, fighting at the second battle of Newbury in October 1644, the second siege of Basing House and in an expedition to relieve Taunton in December.
+He served a brief term as major in Hesilrige's regiment in Waller's Southern Association army before being commissioned by Waller to raise a regiment of horse in Wiltshire.
+Ludlow's regiment fought at the second battle of Newbury in October 1644, the second siege of Basing House and in an expedition to relieve Taunton in December.
 Ludlow was also appointed sheriff of Wiltshire, and was active on the county committee.
 On the formation of the New Model Army in 1645, Hesilrige recommended Ludlow for command of a regiment, but the Wiltshire committee insisted that they had greater need of his services.

 In May 1646, Ludlow was elected recruiter MP for Wiltshire.
 He held strong Baptist religious convictions and worked for the complete separation of Church and State, emerging as a radical Independent in Parliament.
 He became an associate of the republican Henry Marten and sympathised with the Levellers.
 Ludlow supported the Army in its quarrel with Parliament in 1647, and became suspicious of Oliver Cromwell after the suppression of the Levellers at the Corkbush Field rendezvous in November.